ansible/ansible/docs/docsite/rst/vault.rst

     ansible-playbook --vault-id my-vault-password.py

-The value for :option:`--vault-id` can specify the type of vault id (prompt, a file path, etc) and a label for the vault id ('dev', 'prod', 'cloud', etc)
+The value for :option:`--vault-id <ansible-playbook --vault-id>` can specify the type of vault id (prompt, a file path, etc) and a label for the vault id ('dev', 'prod', 'cloud', etc)

 For example, to use a password file :file:`dev-password` for the vault-id 'dev':